Guest writer for Wake Up World

 But very often, those kinds of major life overhauls are NOT NECESSARY!
 Reconnecting to the soul allows you to find peace and happiness right where you are in ways that are much simpler and more profound than you might think.
 It can be astounding to discover that you’ve had what you needed all along and have been looking in all the wrong places.
 Perhaps all that is needed is to see the life you’re already living in a different way.

-If you’re suffering from soul loss, what can you do about it?
 The first step to healing from soul loss is learning to reconnect to the guidance of your soul.
-In order to help you, Kitchen Table Wisdom author Rachel Naomi Remen and I are offering a free teleclass 10 Ways Your Soul Guides You In Daily Life.
-We’ll be teaching you one surprising vehicle the soul uses to speak to you loud and clear, how to interpret not only the green lights that affirm your path, but the red lights that redirect you, a way to ensure that the people you surround yourself with reflect back to you the voice of your soul and not the voice of your fear, a tool for interpreting how your soul speaks to you via the body, the one feeling that is always your soul talking, and more…
+Learn how your soul speaks to you via the body, and become familiar with interpreting not only the green lights that affirm your path, but the red lights that redirect you, and ensure that the people you surround yourself with reflect back to you the voice of your soul and not the voice of your fear.

 Trusting your journey,